-a review by Julian Hou
+a review by Julian Hou from TCR 3.23

 Robertson begins Thinking Space by discussing several rooms: Tycho Brahe’s observatory, Johannes Kepler’s room for optical experiments, Thomas Carlyle’s fictive study, Aby Warburg’s elliptical reading room – each with an aperture, a table, and a book – various configurations to form an instrument for research and to guide the shape of research.
 She then introduces her own room, a place where she describes having arrived at this body of research through an elliptical path.